History of Ohio: Tecumseh's War and the War of 1812

 Starting around 1809, Shawnee leaders once again began to rally support to resist the United States.
 Under Shawnee chief Tecumseh, the Tecumseh's War officially began in Ohio in 1810.
 When the War of 1812 began, the British forces from Canada entered Ohio and merged their forces with the Shawnee.
 This continued until Tecumseh was killed at the Battle of the Thames in 1813.
 While most of the Shawnee fought in the war, many stayed out of the conflict- particularly in the groups referred to as the Piqua and Makojay, due to the influence of chief Black Hoof.
 As a result, Piqua and Makojay both remained in Ohio after the rest were removed to the Missouri-Arkansas-Texas area.
-The Piqua would later be forcibly removed by the U.S. during the Indian removals following the Trail of Tears, though the Makojay vanished after Black Hoof's death.
+The Piqua would later be forcibly removed by the US during the Indian removals following the Trail of Tears, though the Makojay vanished after Black Hoof's death.

-In 1812, the United States declared war on the United Kingdom.
-The Royal Navy, in the midst of the Napoleonic Wars and constantly in need of manpower, had begun stopping American ships and impressing British deserters who had fled to the United States, angering the U.S. government and public and leading to a sharp deterioration in Anglo-American relations.
-In addition, the British also supported Native Americans resisting the invasion of their traditional homelands by American colonizers.
-After war was declared, U.S. troops launched several unsuccessful invasions of Canada.
-Ohio played a key role in the War of 1812, as it was on the front line in the Western theater and the scene of several notable battles both on land and in Lake Erie.
-On September 10, 1813, the Battle of Lake Erie, one of the major battles, took place in Lake Erie near Put-in-Bay, Ohio.
-The American victory in the battle led to the U.S. gaining control over the Great Lakes for a period of time.
+The United States declared the War of 1812 on the United Kingdom amid worsening Anglo-American relations.
+During the Napoleonic Wars, the Royal Navy had stopped American ships and impressed alleged British deserters living in the United States, while British support for Native Americans resisting American settlement further increased tensions.
+After war was declared, U.S. troops launched several unsuccessful invasions of the Canadas.
+Ohio played a key role in the war's western theater.
+One of the largest naval engagements of the war was the Battle of Lake Erie that took place near South Bass Island, where Commodore Oliver Hazard Perry lead a U.S. Navy squadron to victory over a Royal Navy force under Robert Heriot Barclay.
+The victory and subsequent peace are commemorated by Perry's Victory and International Peace Memorial.
+Other key battles in the state were the Copus massacre, Siege of Fort Meigs, and Battle of Fort Stephenson.

-The outcome of Tecumseh's War also caused the Creek War in Alabama in 1813.
-Tecumseh had approached several tribes there for help beforehand, but all had ignored his pleas, despite support.
-The Red Sticks, a Muscogee faction hostile to U.S. encroachment, began attacking American troops, aiming to drive them from their homelands.
-Other Muscogee who didn't support the Red Sticks fought alongside the United States, which eventually defeated the Red Sticks after the Battle of Horseshoe Bend.
+By the late 1810s, the National Road crossed the Appalachian Mountains, connecting Ohio with the east coast.
+The Ohio River aided the agricultural economy by allowing farmers to move their goods by water to the southern states and the port of New Orleans.